segmentio/action-destinations/packages/docs/create.md

 - Integration name
 - Integration slug
-- Authentication template (choose one of Custom Auth, Browser Destination, Basic Auth, OAuth2 Auth, or Minimal)
+- Authentication template (choose one of Custom Auth, Browser Destination (experimental), Basic Auth, OAuth2 Auth, or Minimal)

 After completion, the directory structure of the new destination is created at `packages/destination-actions/src/destinations/<slug>`.
+The `init` command does not register or deploy the integration.

 The `index.ts` file in this folder contains the beginnings of an Actions-based Destination.
 For example, a destination named `Test` using `Basic Auth` contains the following: